 Have you, or someone you know, had a sore on their foot that just would not go away?
 Critical Limb Ischemia (CLI) is the result of narrowing arteries in the leg, which restricts blood flow to your extremities.
 You may first notice CLI as pain in the foot or an ulceration on the toe.
 Interventional radiologists perform a minimally invasive procedure to treat CLI called angioplasty.

 Article reviewed by Luke Wilkins, MD and John Angle, MD.

-About Critical Limb Ischemia (CLI)
+What is Critical Limb Ischemia (CLI)?

 Ischemia is a condition in which there is inadequate blood flow to some part of the body.
 Any limb or organ can be affected by this condition.
 Ischemia is usually the result of atherosclerosis, a condition where plaque, made up of fat, fibrous material, and calcium, builds up in the artery wall, causing them to stiffen and narrow, restricting blood flow.

 Critical Limb Ischemia (CLI) is an advanced form of ischemia characterized by a near-complete loss of blood flow to one or both legs, but it can sometimes affect the arms as well.
 CLI is most often identified by its symptoms, most frequently, pain in the foot and calf that is sometimes relieved by dangling the leg off the side of the bed.
-Left untreated the skin can turn blue and sores called ulcers can develop.
+Left untreated, the skin can turn blue and sores called ulcers can develop.
 Severe cases can suffer irreversible damage the foot due to a condition called gangrene, a death of body tissue.

-Diagnosing CLI depends mainly on what you have noticed and the examination of your foot.
+Diagnosing CLI depends mainly on what you have noticed and an examination of your foot.
 Your healthcare provider will run through a number of questions to determine the cause of your symptoms and measure your blood pressure in all four extremities.
 Your doctor may order other tests to examine the extent of atherosclerosis such as CT, MRI, or ultrasound.
 If CLI is suspected, your doctor will likely order an angiogram, an map of your blood vessels made using a special dye and x-ray.

 In early stages of CLI, the disease may be able to be treated with medication and an exercise routine set and supervised by your doctor.

-Minimally Invasive Procedures
+Angioplasty: A Minimally Invasive Alternative

-One of the most common treatments for CLI is angioplasty.
-During an angioplasty procedure, vascular specialists (such as interventional radiologists) access narrowed or blocked arteries and inflate a small balloon inside the artery to widen it, allowing normal blood flow to return.
+One common, minimally invasive treatment for CLI is angioplasty.
+During an angioplasty procedure, vascular specialists, such as interventional radiologists, access narrowed or blocked arteries and inflate a small balloon inside the artery to widen it.
+This allows normal blood flow to return.
 In some angioplasty procedures, it may be necessary to place a scaffold, called a stent, to keep the artery open.